Eclipsess/yang-sui.github.io/_pages/cv.md

 ======
 * B.E. in Dept. of Electronic Science and Engineering, Jilin University, 2016
 * M.S. in Dept. of Electronic Science and Engineering, Jilin University, 2019
-* Ph.D. in Dept. of Electrical and Computer Engineering, Rutgers University, now
+* Ph.D. candidate in Dept. of Electrical and Computer Engineering, Rutgers University, now

 Publications
 ======